Germany and the Armenian genocide: Otto von Feldmann

 Otto von Feldmann was chief of operations department at the Ottoman General Headquarters from October 1915 and gave his advice to "clear certain areas [...] of Armenians at certain times."
-For Feldmann the deportations were necessary and he saw a military obligation to support them.
+In a response to the grievances of the German consulate in Mosul in regards to the genocide, Feldmann described the genocide as "hard, but beneficial" and he saw a military obligation to support them.
+He was considered one of the main perpetrators of the Armenian genocide alongside Schellendorf and Souchon.

+Wilhelm Souchon

+Wilhelm Souchon was a German admiral in the Ottoman Empire and one of the main perpetrators of the Armenian Genocide.
+Admiral Souchon noted in his diary that “it would be a salvation for Turkey if it killed the last Armenian”.

 Friedrich Bronsart von Schellendorff

 Friedrich Bronsart von Schellendorff, the German commander in the Ottoman Empire and, according to Ihrig, the second-most-powerful man in the country after Enver Pasha, complained about "whining German consuls who understood nothing about the military necessity for the resettlement" of Armenians.
 Some historians hold Bronsart von Schellendorf responsible for being the main architect of the deadly concept of deportations and for instigating the Armenian Genocide.
+In his memoirs, Schellendorf justified the genocide by comparing Armenians to Jews, for allegedly leeching off the Ottoman empire at the time.

 Colmar Freiherr von der Goltz

-Colmar Freiherr von der Goltz was Commander in Chief of the Ottoman Army from October 1915 and was involved in the Armenian genocide alongside Sylvester Boettrich and other German officers.
+Colmar Freiherr von der Goltz was Commander in Chief of the Ottoman Army from October 1915 and was involved in the Armenian genocide alongside Boettrich and other German officers.
 Freiherr von der Goltz developed the first plans for the deportation of Armenians.
 As early as October 1897, Goltz had suggested on an event of the German-Turkish Association (DTV) that half a million Armenians living on the Russian border be resettled in Mesopotamia.
 When Enver Pasha presented him with the deportation order in March 1915 Goltz agreed to it.